 Your Paid Ads May Be More Effective Than You Think

-In digital marketing, attribution models are used to assess different marketing channels and help determine what marketing tactics are successful.
+In digital marketing, attribution models are used to assess different marketing channels and help determine which marketing tactics are successful.
 Understanding how to interact with different models within Google Analytics is an important part of marketing consulting.
 Each attribution model will bear different results, so it’s important to understand which is right for your business and what they can tell you about your ads!

 Let’s take a look at how attribution models work and two commonly used models known as first and last click.